laurence-finn/Safari/README.md

 - Add some copy below the logo to explain the purpose of the site.
 "Mr. Mori needs your help!"
 - Organize the page better into divs (possibly do this in layout file).

-### Search Animals
+### View All Animals/Search Animals
 - Add a page that allows the user to search for animals.
 (By default, the page will display all animals.)
 - Research ways to display a table with filtering and sorting.
+(DataTables?)
 - Research ways to display search fields above the table.

 ### Animal Details